 Student Writing Competition

 AIPN has sponsored an annual student writing competition since 2001.
-The competition is open to all full-time seniors in a four-year program and all graduate students enrolled at an accredited university.
-Essays should be an original work of no more than 4,000 words, EXCLUDING footnotes, on any specific issue of the student's choice which is directly related to international petroleum negotiations, such as matters of contract, law, or policy.
+The competition is open to all full-time seniors in a four-year program and all graduate students enrolled at an accredited university in either the Fall 2017 or Spring 2018 semesters.
+Essays should be an original work at editorial length (no more than 4,000 words, excluding footnotes) on any specific issue of the student's choice which is directly related to international petroleum negotiations, such as matters of contract, law, or policy.

+One prize will be awarded, although AIPN reserves the right to award fewer than one or none at all, if it determines that none of the submitted entries justifies an award.
+Previous winners are not eligible to participate again.
 The essays will be reviewed by a committee comprised of educators, lawyers, business managers and international negotiators.
 Selection of the winning essays is solely at the discretion of the committee.
-Essays are judged on topical relevance, originality of content, creativity, insight, clarity and support for viewpoints taken.
+Essays will be judged on topical relevance (is the topic useful to members of AIPN in their work?), originality of content, creativity, insight, clarity, and support for viewpoints taken.
 Each student may submit only one entry.
+Essays become the property of AIPN.
+AIPN may request proof of enrollment for the submission to be considered.

-- Roundtrip, advance booking coach tickets to conference city
+- Roundtrip, advance booking coach ticket to conference/workshop city.

-- $300 expense reimbursement (expenses incurred directly relating to the Summit and supported by receipts)
+- $300 expense reimbursement, for expenses incurred directly relating to this conference and supported by receipts

-- Standard lodging at the Summit location, and
+- Standard lodging at the conference location, and

-- Student membership in the AIPN for 2017.
+- Student membership in AIPN for one year.

-In addition, the winning essays may be published by AIPN in the Advisor or may be eligible for publication in the Journal or World Energy Law and Business.
+In addition, the winning essays may be published by AIPN in the Advisor and may be eligible for publication in the Journal of World Energy Law and Business, published by Oxford University Press.

-Students related to current AIPN Officers or Directors or past winners are not eligible to win.
+*Students related to current AIPN Officers or Directors or past winners are not eligible to win.
+Previous Student Writing Competition winners are excluded from participating.
 By submitting an entry, you certify that you are not related to any foreign (outside the United States) government official, nor are you subject to any United States economic sanctions.
-If you have any questions regarding these statements, please contact us at firstname.lastname@example.org.

 Questions?
 Please contact email@example.com